DrMohmX/takeanote/projects.md

 ---
-layout: projects
+layout: watchfaces
-title: School projects
+title: Galaxy Watch Faces
 subtitle:  The page of project by 8B
 ---